What's new on Netflix? The latest films and TV shows to watch

 In trying to protect an orphaned boy, a guilt-ridden hit woman sparks a bitter mob war and soon faces tremendous threats from all sides.
 Watch on Netflix

 A Jewish cinema owner in occupied Paris is forced to host a Nazi premiere, where a group of American soldiers called the Basterds plans a face-off.
+Quentin Tarantino directs.
 Watch on Netflix

 Thursday 13th February: Narcos: Mexico season two